alexanderrich/exploration_consumption/doc/journal/paper.md

 ### Participants.

+XXX undergraduate students at New York University took part in the study for extra credit.
+The participants had a mean age of XX (SD=XX).
+XX self-reported female, XX male.
+Participants received a performance-based bonus of up to $5.
+All participants received the full $5 bonus.
+Participants who failed a post-instructions questionnaire more than twice were excluded from further analyses.
+No participant was excluded in this manner.

 ### Design and procedure.

 ![Examples of the Experiment 3 tasks. (a): an example of the slider task, in